kiendang/kiendang.github.io/_posts/2019-02-14-docker-rootless.md

 ### Get nvidia-docker

-If you already have `nvidia-docker` already installed system-wide, continue to [the next section](#configure-nvidia-docker-for-running-rootless-containers)
+If you already have `nvidia-docker` installed, continue to [the next section](#configure-nvidia-docker-for-running-rootless-containers).

 *\*UNTESTED\**